She Loves Biscotti

 • While constantly whisking, add the cornmeal slowly, in a thin steady stream.

 • Remove polenta from heat.
-Add 1/3 cup of Parmesan cheese, stir to combine.
+Add ⅓ cup of Parmesan cheese, and stir to combine.

 • Serve immediately.

-• If desired, garnish with more grated cheese and drizzle with olive oil.
+• If desired, garnish with more grated cheese, chili flakes and a drizzle of olive oil.

 Notes